Learning institution Get Smarter ignores the Constitution and an overwhelming volume of academic evidence supporting job advert pay transparency.

 They justify an abuse of power by referring to pay secrecy as ‘open’ – meaning job applicants enjoy applying for work and not knowing what the salary range is!

 Wage secrecy violates S23.1 Constitution – it’s unfair

 There is no question that excluding salary details in job adverts can be a deterrent to talent.RECRUITMENT.COM

 Get Smarter HR adopts what economists and lawyers define as unfair information advantages.
 Academics also apply the terms ‘information gaps’ and ‘information asymmetry.’

 Pay secrecy during recruitment is linked to inequality, not ‘open’ conversations.

-The screenshot of below shows how a Get Smarter suit miss the purpose of ethical and sustainable recruitment.
+The screenshot below shows how Get Smarter misses the purpose of ethical and sustainable recruitment.